 Even though you may play a lot of music while you are pregnant, your unborn baby will not be able to listen to it the same way as you do.
 If you want to be certain that your baby hears the music from inside the womb, you can play it on your headphones and place the same on your belly.

 Don’t play the music too loud just to ensure that your unborn baby can hear.
 Your placenta can carry the rhythms and beats to your baby even if you are playing something on a low volume.

 How Much Music Should You Make Your Unborn Baby Listen To?

 As with anything you do while you are pregnant, it is not a good idea to overdo the music part as well.
-If you want to play music in the background through the day, you can certainly do so on a loud speaker at normal volume levels.
+If you want to play music in the background throughout the day, you can certainly do so on a loudspeaker at normal volume levels.

 If you are planning to listen to music on your headphones or want to place the headphones directly on your abdomen, then make sure you do not do so for more than a couple of hours a day, spaced out in smaller bits and parts.
 This ensures that your unborn baby relaxes for some time instead of constantly reacting to the rhythms and beats.

 Through constant exposure of your unborn baby to loud music, you may unknowingly disturb your baby’s natural sleep pattern.
 It is important for your baby to sleep well while in the womb, as it develops many mental, physical, psychological and other developments in sleep.

 Do You Only Have To Listen To Soft Music While You Are Pregnant?